FaharasNET

 As blockchain types evolve, making them easier to use is a focus.
 You don’t need to know how a car engine works to drive it.
 The same goes for blockchain.

-Myth #4: Blockchain Solves Everything
+Myth #4: Blockchain Is a Universal Solution

 Blockchain isn’t a magic fix for all problems.
 It’s a tool with strengths and limits.
 It’s great for creating clear, safe records without needing a central authority.